Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Spectroscopy apparatus and methods

-Stabilization of a relative optical-frequency in-between pump (master) and probe (slave) lasers enables high sensitive and repeatable detections, and allows high precision for resolving the hyperfine structure of {\ybyso}.
-Furthermore, stabilization of the master laser frequency in addition to the relative frequency of the slave laser allows spin-state addressing with absolute optical frequencies for future quantum memory applications.
-Double targeting of stabilization also helps to protect from environmental acoustic noises in higher levels.
+{The} stabilization of a relative optical frequency {between the} pump (master) and probe (slave) lasers enables {highly} sensitive and repeatable detections, {thus allowing} high precision {when} resolving the {HFS} of {\ybyso}. {In addition}, {the} stabilization of the master laser {and the} relative frequency of the slave laser allows spin-state addressing with absolute optical frequencies for future quantum memory applications.
+Our dual schemes of stabilization also {provide protection} from environmental acoustic noises {at} higher levels.

-Our system for optical frequency control for pump and probe lasers combines a frequency reference given by resonance of optical cavity \cite{Thorpe:08} and a phase lock loop \cite{Fang2017}.
-We adopted the electonic side-band modulation lock \cite{Thorpe:08} (ESB, the frequency stabilizer box in \fref{fig:OPLL}(a)).
-This method made the master laser locked in a frequency ($\omega_0 + \Omega_0$) offset by a radio-frequency ($\Omega_0$) from the resonance of optical cavity ($\omega_0$).
-Therefore, we could tune $\Omega_0$ to lock the laser in a desired frequency.
-Details of our ESB system are explained in {\suppl}.
-We made a ultra-high-vacuum body for optical cavity with high reflectivity ($>$ 99.9 \% concave mirrors) and achieved a low level of frequency error $<$ 10 Hz/Hz$^{1/2}$ for 1 kHz measurement bandwidth, thanks to a commercial fast PID controller (Toptica FALC pro).
+Our system for optical frequency control for pump and probe lasers combines {the} optical cavity lock \cite{Thorpe:08} and optical phase lock loop techniques(OPLL) \cite{Fang2017}. {For an optical cavity reference,} we adopted the electronic side-band {(ESB)} modulation technique \cite{Thorpe:08}, {as depicted by the} the frequency stabilizer box in \fref{fig:OPLL}(a).
+This method has a lock point offset by a radio-frequency ($\Omega_0$) from the cavity resonance ($\omega_0$).
+Therefore, we could maintain {the stability of} the master laser at {the} desired frequency.
+Details of our ESB method are explained in {the} {\suppl}. {In this study,} we {constructed an} ultra-high-vacuum body for {an} optical cavity with high reflectivity ($>$ 99.9 \% concave mirrors) and achieved a low error density $<$ 10 Hz/Hz$^{1/2}$ {for the locked optical frequency} within {the} measurement bandwidth {of 10 kHz}, {using} a commercial fast PID controller (Toptica FALC pro).